DanielRub/sysvote/README.md

 # sysvote
-vote system with digital print
+A java vote system with fingerprint